Department of Parks and Recreation

 – Substitutions – Substitutions may be made at half time, during any timeout, during multiple free-throws (if applicable,) dead ball, or injury.
 Any player dismissed for uniform or equipment must be re-checked by the official before re-entering a dead ball.
 Player with an injury requiring coach intervention must leave the court, but may re-enter during the next dead ball.
 Players showing bodily fluids or potentially contagious conditions must leave the game, and may not return.
 Players losing consciousness need a doctor’s note to return to any league function, practice or game.

-- Forfeit, due to lack of players – If a team does not have five players to start the game, they will be allowed to play with four players.
-The opposing team does not have to use four players.
-If a team has less than four players, the game will be a forfeit.
-There will be a six-minute grace period.
-If after that six minutes, there is still not enough participants to field a team then it will be considered a forfeit.
-A team must have 5 players by the end of half time to continue otherwise they will forfeit the game due to lack of players.
+– Forfeit, due to lack of players – If a team does not have five players to start the game, they will be allowed to play with four players.
+The opposing team will also have to use four players.
+If a team has less than four or less players at half time, the game will be a forfeit.
+There will be a five minute grace period.
+If after that five minutes, there is still not enough participants to field a team then it will be considered a forfeit.

-- Uniforms – Players must wear rubber/non-marking soled shoes and must wear league jersey.
+– Uniforms – Players must wear rubber/non-marking soled shoes and must wear league jersey tucked into shorts.
 Braces/casts must be covered with soft padding and be approved by the official before the game.
 Head decorations, barrettes, hats, jewelry or anything related may not be worn in practices or games with the exceptions of religious medals and customs.
 Long fingernails, long hairs, hair that is beaded or braided pose potential injury and must be wrapped or pulled back to insure the safety of all players.

 – Double Teaming – There will be no double teaming allowed outside of the 3 Point area.
 Teams must play Man to Man or a Zone defense.
 Double teaming a player can only occur inside of the 3 Point area.
 Referees will enforce this rule.

-- Pressing – May press in the final 2 minutes of the 2nd Half and OT.
-May not press if a team is up to a 25-point lead.
-The defense can pick up Man to Man at half court and may pick up full court only if it is in the final 2 minutes of the game or overtime.
+– Pressing – May press in the last 2 minutes of the second half and OT.
+May not press if a team is up to a 20 point lead.

-- 5 Second Rule – When possession is in the front court the ball handler may not hold or dribble the ball for longer than 5 seconds.
-(Does not apply to 6-7 division)
+– 5 Second Rule – When possession is in the frontcourt the ball handler may not hold or dribble the ball for longer then 5 seconds

-- Technical Fouls – If an official awards a technical foul to a coach or player, the opposing team will be awarded free throws as it pertains to the infraction and half court possession to restart.
+– Technical Fouls – If an official awards a technical foul to a coach or player, the opposing team will be awarded an automatic two points and half court possession to restart.
 If the coach or player receives a second technical foul in the same game, they will be removed from the game and serve an additional one game suspension.
-If an official awards a technical foul to a parent or spectator a) 1st technical foul they must leave the facility for the day regardless of children or siblings; b) 2nd technical foul in a season, they will be removed from the game plus the next scheduled game and practice; c) 3rd technical foul they will be removed from all league functions for the remainder of the season without refund.
+If an official awards a technical foul to a parent or spectator a) 1st technical foul they must leave the facility for the day regardless of children or siblings; b) 2nd technical foul in a season, they will be removed from the game plus the next scheduled game and practice; c) 3rd technical foul they will removed from all league functions for the remainder of the season without refund.

 – Conduct – Sportsmanlike conduct is expected at all times.
 There will be no yelling at players at the free-throw line, etc. A handshake at the end of each competition is also expected.